ghidraninja/game-and-watch-backup/README.md

 This repository contains pre-built tools for backing up & restoring the original Game and Watch firmware.
 Both the Mario and Zelda variants are supported.

 What you'll need:
-- A Limited Edition Game & Watch, either the Super Mario Bros. edition released in 2020 or The Legend of Zelda edition released in 2021 in thier original state
+- A Limited Edition Game & Watch, either the Super Mario Bros. edition released in 2020 or The Legend of Zelda edition released in 2021 in their original state
-- An ARM debug probe (Tested with J-Link and ST-Link compatible devices) or a Raspberry Pi
+- An ARM debug probe (Tested with J-Link and ST-Link compatible devices), a Raspberry Pi, or a CMSIS-DAP debugger like a [Raspberry Pi Debug Probe](https://www.raspberrypi.com/products/debug-probe/)/[Picoprobe](https://github.com/raspberrypi/picoprobe) or a Flipper Zero
 - Connections to the [debug port](https://twitter.com/ghidraninja/status/1326860677353512960) - testclips or soldered wires work well!
 - A computer running Ubuntu 20.04 or compatible Linux distro.
 You can also use a Virtual Machine such as Virtual Box under Windows or MacOS.